dannyhpy/brawlstars-nodejs/README.md

 5. Hit create token, then click on the token, and your token will show up.
 This is basically your access key to the API.

 ## Getting Started Part 2

 **⚠️Please make sure you have a token to start this, if not, refer to Getting Started Part 2 ⚠️**

+1. Run in your console `npm install brawlstars.js`
+2. Your Done!

 ## Documentation